![]() Amsterdam to Brussels by train: A Thalys at Brussels Midi. |

 -

-Premium: 1st class seating with meal & drink included in the fare & served at your seat, access to Thalys lounges in Paris & Brussels as well as the NS Lounge in Amsterdam, free WiFi, power socket at seat.
-Prices are aimed at business travellers, tickets are 100% refundable, changes to your booking can be made with no fee.
-Photos of the food below shows the cold tray meal & wine served in Premium class when travelling between Amsterdam/Cologne & Brussels/Paris, you may get a snack rather than a meal on shorter hops such as Rotterdam-Antwerp.
+Premier: 1st class seating with meal & drink included in the fare & served at your seat, access to Thalys lounges in Paris & Brussels as well as the NS Lounge in Amsterdam, free WiFi, power socket at seat.
+Prices are aimed at business travellers, tickets 100% refundable, changes can be made with no fee.

-The 3 classes are correctly & clearly shown when you book at www.thalys.com or www.nsinternational.nl but with other booking systems you may need to look closely at the fare details to see whether the 1st class ticket you're booking is Comfort or Premium!
+These 3 classes are clearly shown when you book at eurostar.com or www.nsinternational.nl but with other booking systems you may need to look at the fare details to see whether the 1st class fare you're booking is Plus or Premier.

 -